kyverno/website/content/en/docs/Writing policies/cleanup.md

 ```

 {{% alert title="Warning" color="warning" %}}
-Be mindful of the validate policies in `enforce` mode in your cluster as the CronJobs and their spawned Jobs/Pods may be subjected to and potentially blocked.
+Be mindful of the validate policies in `Enforce` mode in your cluster as the CronJobs and their spawned Jobs/Pods may be subjected to and potentially blocked.
 You may wish to exclude based on the label `app.kubernetes.io/managed-by`.
 {{% /alert %}}

 As cleanup policies are either updated or removed, the CronJobs are updated accordingly.